 block.

-block, you can execute a stored procedure as follows:
+block, you can execute a user-defined function or a stored procedure:

 CREATE TRIGGER trigger_name